Project Phase Understanding its Nuances

 • The closure of a phase ends with some form of transfer or hand-off of the work product produced as the phase deliverable.

-Meredith & Mantel in their book Project Management A Managerial Approach describe that project life cycle serves as a readily available way of breaking a project up into component parts.
-Therefore, the high level nature of project phases makes them an element of the project life cycle.
+Meredith & Mantel in their book Project Management A Managerial Approach describe that the project life cycle serves as a readily available way of breaking a project up into component parts.
+Therefore, the high-level nature of project phases makes them an element of the project life cycle.

-PMBOK 6th, edition further defines project life cycle as the series of phases that a project passes through from its start and its completion.
-According to PMBOK a generic project life cycle consist of the following generic phases
+PMBOK 6th, edition further defines the project life cycle as the series of phases that a project passes through from its start and its completion.
+According to PMBOK, a generic project life cycle consists of the following generic phases

 • Starting the project (Initiating)